rachelrobbinsmayhill/clustering_project/README.md

 #### 2. ACQUIRE
 - [x]  Create .gitignore
 - [x]  Create env file with log-in credentials
-- [x]  Store env file in .gitignore to ensure security of sensitive data
+- [x]  Store env file in .gitignore to ensure the security of sensitive data
-- [x]  Create acquire.py module
+- [x]  Create wrangle.py module
 - [x]  Store functions needed to acquire the Zillow dataset from mySQL
-- [x]  Ensure all imports needed to run the functions are inside the acquire.py document
+- [x]  Ensure all imports needed to run the functions are inside the imports.py document
 - [x]  Using Jupyter Notebook
 - [x]  Run all required imports
 - [x]  Import functions from aquire.py module
 - [x]  Summarize dataset using methods and document observations

 #### 3. PREPARE
-Using Python Scripting Program (VS Code)
+Using Jupyter Lab Notebook
-- [x] Create prepare.py module
+- [x] Create prepare functions in the wrangle.py module
 - [x] Store functions needed to prepare the Zillow data such as:
    - [x] Split Function: to split data into train, validate, and test
    - [x] Cleaning Function: to clean data for exploration
    - [x] Encoding Function: to create numeric columns for object column
    - [x] Feature Engineering Function: to create new features
-- [x] Ensure all imports needed to run the functions are inside the prepare.py document Using Jupyter Notebook
+- [x] Ensure all imports needed to run the functions are inside the wrangle.py document Using Jupyter Notebook
 - [x] Import functions from prepare.py module
 - [x] Summarize dataset using methods and document observations